Edexcel Awards in mathematics About Edexcel Awards in mathematics

 Edexcel Awards in mathematics are small, stand-alone qualifications that help students to understand key concepts and develop core skills in maths before progressing to GCSE, A level or further study.

-Our Awards in Number and Measure, Algebra and Statistical Methods offer a choice of levels to match students’ abilities, with clear progression between them.
+Our Awards in Number and Measure, and Algebra offer a choice of levels to match students’ abilities, with clear progression between them.
 They help students to build their confidence and motivation in mathematics and are designed to:

 - fit in to the existing programme of delivery for mathematics in schools and colleges